ANOTHER STEAMING PROBLEM?

 Now, thanks to Versaperm, measuring permeability has become a lot easier, not just for enclosures and seals but even for material samples, finished components and even coatings.

-The latest equipment can measure in the parts per million range (parts per billion for some gasses and materials).
+The latest equipment can measure in the parts per million range (parts per billion for some gases and materials).
 And, whereas conventional techniques can take several days, Versaperm’s advanced products and sensor options can take from as little as 30 minutes for some materials.
 Results are reliable, repeatable and accurate.

 The meter can be configured to measure permeability not only for water vapour, but also for hydrocarbons and most other gases or vapours.
 It is easy to use, needs no re-calibration and, at most, minimal training.